Rvkko/Rvkko/README.md

 👀 I’m interested in Quality Assurance, Automation, and Game Development.

-🌱 I’m currently learning advanced automation techniques in Python and expanding my skills with Selenium and Pygame.
+🌱 I’m currently learning advanced automation techniques in Python and expanding my skills with Selenium, Pygame, Playwright, Cypress, and python progamming.

 💞️ I’m looking to collaborate on QA projects, automation scripts, and indie game development.